uvaai/ml1/_schedules/3 ML Electives/index.md

 current version of the assignment before the deadline, so this part can still be graded.
 Staff extension requests should be emailed to <ai@proglab.nl>

-## Asking questions

-If you have any questions about the material, there are several ways to ask them and get assistance.

 ## Practical assistance

-There are 2.5 hours scheduled every day where you can ask practical questions to the TA's of the minor.
+There are 4 slots of 2.5 hours each, scheduled every week, where you can ask practical questions to the TA's of the minor.
 During these hours you can use the "Assistance" feature on the main [minor AI website](https://minai.proglab.nl/), using the question mark symbol in the top right corner of that page.
 Please use this feature instead of raising your hand in class, as it ensures that all questions get handled in the order that they are asked.
-Questions can of be about either the PDP or ML1 courses, just make sure to mention what assignment you're working on.
+Questions can of be about any part of the course, just make sure to mention what assignment you're working on.
 For your location, please list the table you are working at, so the TA handling your question knows where to find you when it is your turn.

-The hours are scheduled as follows:

-* In general, assistance hours are from 10:00 to 12:30
+### Scheduling practical assistance

+All practical assistance will be in the main room of the minor AI, **L0.11** in the Lab42 building of Science Park, and will be scheduled as follows:

-* On Mondays there are group seminars in the morning, so the assistance hours are from 13:30 to 16:00 instead.
+* On Mondays from 13:30 to 16:00
+* On Tuesdays, Wednesdays, and Thursdays from 10:00 to 12:30

+Each module will have a form were you can select up to 2 days where you plan to attend the practical assistance for that module.
+Note that if you did not select a day, there might not be space in the room for you to ask questions, so make sure to fill in the form at the start of each module.

+### TA Slack

+There will also be a Slack you can use to contact your own TA, the link for which will be shared once the course starts.
+This Slack can be used to ask clarification on some of the feedback you got for your assignments, or to call in sick as described in the section on absences above.
+Note that this Slack is only intended for quick clarifying questions, and *not* for help with the assignments.
+Help with the assignments, or longer explanations on how to write better code, are only given in person as part of the practical assistance.

 ## Passing the course